 The Durbar Hall section of Arakkal Palace is now a museum.
-Government of Kerala carried out the renovation.
+Government of Kerala carried out the renovation and repairs.
 The museum opened its doors to the public in July 2005.

 Matriarchal System of Arakkal Family